 In short, the only option to get an upgraded GMB profile is to be on Google’s pre-approved list, and there doesn’t seem to be any step that business owners may take to get a prompt approval at the moment.

 Benefits of an upgraded GMB profile for businesses

 The upgraded GMB profile will cost a whopping $50 every month for business owners.
 This amount might be a no-barrier for well-established businesses, but for a majority of local and small businesses, the benefits might not offset the subscription fee.
 Especially in the midst of a pandemic, this amount can be a setback for businesses actually wanting to invest in the feature.

-This upgrade has apparently only one tangible benefit which is the badge saying that the particular listing is Google Guaranteed.
+This upgrade has apparently only one tangible benefit which is the badge saying that the particular listing is Google Guaranteed & can be repurposed.
 It might be possible that the click-through rate of GMB listings would improve after upgrading and getting that little green checkmark.
 However, nothing can be said without the results of testing and the benefit of increased click-through rate would also get diluted when the competitors too get an upgraded GMB profile.

 Benefits of an upgraded GMB profile for Customers

 Clearly, business listing owners aren’t the only ones who will get benefit from this Google Guaranteed badge.
 It is also intended to help consumers by backing up screened companies with a “Get it done right or Google pays you back” pledge.

 Customers must book the services through Google Local Services.
 If they contact the business in any other way (such as another phone number or their website or directly from one of Google’s partner affiliates websites), then they are not protected by the Google Guarantee.

 Google may cover claims up to the cost of the initial service, with a lifetime cap for coverage.
 The following are the lifetime caps for coverage:

 - Canada: CAD $2,000